virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 - `logsNodeGroup` - nodeGroup <a href="/creating-templates/selecting-containers/#predefined-nodegroup-values" target="_blank">layer</a> the logging path should be opened for

 ## Custom Settings
-The settings section can include a few custom forms.
-The default settings form ID is *'main'*.
+Settings section can include a few custom forms.
+Default settings form ID is *'main'*.

 **Example**
 @@@